 Duration: 51 weeks, including a 6-week practicum

 Are you looking for a rewarding career in hospital administration?
-As a Hospital Support Specialist, you will be trained to provide valuable clerical, secretarial, and administrative support in public and private health care settings.
-Hospital Support Specialist graduates can hold a variety of job titles, but typical duties can include the admitting and registration of patients into various departments and/or hospital units, billing, collecting patient data, data entry, clerical tasks, and retrieving, assembling, and disassembling patients’ charts.
+As a Hospital Support Specialist, you will be trained to provide valuable clerical, secretarial and administrative support in public and private health care settings.
+Hospital Support Specialist graduates can hold a variety of job titles, but typical duties can include the admitting and registration of patients into various departments and/or hospital units, billing, collecting patient data, data entry and clerical tasks and retrieving, assembling and disassembling patients’ charts.

 PTIB is responsible for setting standards of quality and ensuring consumer protection.
 Stenberg College has also received the BC government’s Education Quality Assurance (EQA) designation which is BC’s brand or “seal” of quality post-secondary education for both public and private institutions.

 All of our programs are developed in collaboration with industry to meet their needs which is why our graduates are so successful.

 Over 92% of our graduates are employed in their field of study within 6 months of graduation.

 Based on employment statistics gathered by Stenberg College, the entry-level wage range of Hospital Support Specialist is from $18.16 – $21.00 per hour depending on experience and location.
 Some positions can lead to clerical supervisory roles for which the wage ranges from $23 – $28 per hour.

 - Passing Stenberg College entrance examination